 Navigation Safety Bylaw Consultation

-The bylaw covers boating safety, lifejacket rules, navigation infrastructure, and activity zones (such as boat ramps and swimming zones) within the Hawke’s Bay region which includes the coastal areas within the 12 nautical mile limit.
+The draft bylaw covers boating safety, lifejacket rules, navigation infrastructure, and activity zones (such as boat ramps and swimming zones) within the Hawke’s Bay region which includes the coastal areas within the 12 nautical mile limit.
+It has been approved by Maritime New Zealand and by Council for final consultation.

 “The bylaw is reviewed every five years to ensure the rules are consistent with legislation and with current practices,” says Harbourmaster Martin Moore.